SeshadriRC/ansible-zero-to-hero/Day-04/01-roles.md

 Static files that need to be transferred to managed hosts.

 ### Templates
-Jinja2 templates that can be rendered and transferred to managed hosts.
+- Jinja2 templates that can be rendered and transferred to managed hosts.
+- It is same as File component, we will use template whenever there is a use case of dynamic text

+  `My name is {{ ansible_facts['hostname'] }}`

 ### Vars
 Variables that are used within the role.